GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 ---

-## Grant the Service Account permission to invoke the Function
+## Grant permission to the Service Account to invoke the Function

 This command says, "allow the given service account to invoke the specific Cloud Function":